Ximen Mining (CVE:XIM) Stock Price Up 21.7% – What’s Next?

-Ximen Mining Corp.
-(CVE:XIM – Get Free Report)’s stock price rose 21.7% during trading on Tuesday .
+Shares of Ximen Mining Corp.
+(CVE:XIM – Get Free Report) traded up 21.7% during mid-day trading on Wednesday .
 The company traded as high as C$0.15 and last traded at C$0.14.
-Approximately 115,000 shares traded hands during trading, an increase of 204% from the average daily volume of 37,814 shares.
+115,000 shares changed hands during trading, an increase of 204% from the average session volume of 37,814 shares.
 The stock had previously closed at C$0.12.

 Ximen Mining Corp. engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 It primarily explores for gold, silver, lead, zinc, and molybdenum deposits.
 The company owns a 100% interest in its precious metal projects, including the Amelia Gold Mine, Kenville Gold Mine, and the Brett Epithermal Gold Project located in southern British Columbia.